Post updated September 1, 2015 and June 7, 2016 (originally published January 23, 2014)

-I wanted to get that point as an exact quote.
-It’s what I’ve been trying to explain to many people with whom I interact who are convinced that Google must by now be using identity authority based on social signals as a ranking factor (for example, the much talked about “Author Rank”).
 Getting a usable, high confidence signal based on social profile identities is much more difficult than most people think.
-I think that’s why whenever Matt Cutts and other Google reps have talked about the topic over the past year, they have use highly qualified language, such as “we want to work toward” of “we are getting better at” assessing authority based on an individual and then using that as a ranking signal.
+I’ve noticed that whenever Matt Cutts and other Google reps have talked about the topic, they use highly qualified language, such as “we want to work toward” of “we are getting better at” assessing authority based on an individual and then using that as a ranking signal.

-Matt went on to make clear something that caused a fair bit of uproar online last year.
-Several sites, most prominently SearchMetrics and Moz published correlation studies that showed social signals such as Facebook Likes as one of the highest correlating factors for sites that rank highly in Google search.
-This caused many bloggers and social media commentators to jump to the conclusion that these social signals were a cause of the higher rankings.
+Matt went on to make clear something that caused a fair bit of uproar online in 2013.
+Several sites, most prominently SearchMetrics and Moz, published correlation studies that showed social signals such as Facebook Likes and Google +1s as one of the highest correlating factors for sites that rank highly in Google search.
+This caused many to jump to the conclusion that these social signals were a cause of the higher rankings.

 Cooler heads (such as Moz’s own Cyrus Shepard) then tried to explain that a correlating factor doesn’t have to be a causal factor.
 The more likely explanation, given by Matt Cuts at SMX Advanced in 2013 and repeated here in this video, is that sites that tend to get high social engagement also tend to be sites that are so excellent that they also attract many other signals (such as links) that do actually contribute to search ranking power.

-Conclusion: Author Authority Is Like a Fine Wine
+Conclusion: Assessing Social Authority Is Like a Fine Wine

 As I said above, Google is very careful with their search results.
 There is no incentive for them to rush an incomplete and unreliable signal into their ranking factors, and plenty of disincentives.
-Accurately measuring and evaluating the complex signals that might indicate how authoritative an individual is, and especially in regard to specific topic areas, is hugely complex, and made all the more difficult when major areas where such signals exist are difficult for Google to access.
+Accurately measuring and evaluating the complex signals that might indicate how authoritative an individual or organization is on social media, and especially in regard to specific topic areas, is hugely complex, and made all the more difficult when major areas where such signals exist are difficult for Google to access.

 Years ago, actor and director Orson Welles was featured in a series of wine commercials on TV that became pop culture memes long before the web.
-I’m referencing those ads in my own meme image just above.
+I’m referencing those ads in my own meme image above.
 In the ads.
-Welles would pontificate on the extraordinary efforts the winemaker he was hawking went to to take the time to ensure the quality of the product.
+Welles would pontificate on the extraordinary efforts the winemaker he was hawking went to in order to ensure the quality of the product.
 He would then turn to the camera and let us know that this wine maker “will serve no wine before it’s time.”